Bekind-Labs/todoapp-lambda/README.md

 - Minimal overhead.
 (There are only thin wrappers.)
 - Integration tests using real(-ish) DynamoDB and S3.
 - E2E tests via API Gateway.
 (E2E tests are not included in this repo.)
+- Uniform IaC.
+(You can apply the same Terraform to LocalStack and AWS.)

 Limitations:

 - Only supports JavaScript (TypeScript).
+- No support of Lambda Layers.
 - Limited support of AWS services (DynamoDB, S3, SQS, etc).

+### Why not using <a href="https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html">AWS SAM</a>, <a href="https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master">Serverless.tf</a>, etc?

+Because they're rather complex solutions for a relatively simple problem.
+AWS SAM is a big framework that covers a variety of use cases / languages, and it requires to use CloudFormation.
+Their support for local testing is <a href="https://docs.aws.amazon.com/lambda/latest/dg/testing-guide.html#best-practices-for-testing">poor</a>.
+Serverless.tf does everything with Terraform, which seems acrobatic.
+Meanwhile, all you need is to compile a TypeScript code and create a zip file, which can be done with a <a href="https://docs.aws.amazon.com/lambda/latest/dg/typescript-package.html#aws-cli-ts">small handmade script</a>.
+We prefer a simple solution for the sake of transparency and maintainability.

 ## Architecture